gromacs/gromacs/docs/release-notes/2020/major/deprecated-functionality.rst

 """"""""""""""""""""""""""""""
 :issue:`3253` Free-energy soft-core power 48 is almost never used and is therefore deprecated.

+Support for Armv7
+"""""""""""""""""
+:issue:`2990` There are several issues with current code for the architecture, and we don't have the resources for support and fix issues related to it.
+As the architecture has no large HPC impact it is thus deprecated.

 Functionality deprecated in |Gromacs| 2019
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^